Mathews Journal of Nutrition & Dietetics

 Alebachew Abebe*

-*Corresponding author: Alebachew Abebe, Department of Statistics, College of Computing and Informatics, Haramaya University, P.O.Box: 138, Dire Dawa, Ethiopia; Email: [email protected]
+*Corresponding author: Alebachew Abebe, Department of Statistics, College of Computing and Informatics, Haramaya University, P.O.
+Box: 138, Dire Dawa, Ethiopia, Phone No: +251948691620, E-mail: [email protected]

-Received Date: May 6, 2024
+Received Date: May 22, 2024

 ABSTRACT

 Background: Both the mother and the newborn must have an adequate and healthy diet while the woman is in the reproductive stage of her life.
 Dietary diversity is a stand-in measure of adequate nutritional intake for women of reproductive age.
 Objective: The purpose of this study was to evaluate dietary variety practices and related variables among Ethiopian women of reproductive age in the Asaita districts of the Afar region.
 Methods: From February to March 2020, a community-based cross-sectional survey of 422 randomly chosen women of reproductive age was carried out in the Asaita districts.
 Using interviewer and 24-hour dietary recall techniques, data was gathered.
 SPSS version 25 was used to enter and evaluate the data.
 To evaluate the factors influencing dietary diversity, a standard logistic regression model was used, and possible factors were checked at P<0.05.
 Results: The mean score for dietary diversity was 4.17 with 1.11 SD.
-About 13.0%, 78.5%, and 8.5% of women in reproductive age, respectively, practiced low, medium, and high dietary diversification.
-At the 5% level of significance, characteristics such as marital status, education level, and window in the home, cell phone ownership, bank account, refrigerator, television, and cart were significantly connected with women's practice of dietary diversity.
+About 13.0%, 78.5%, and 8.5% of women in reproductive age, respectively, practiced low, medium and high dietary diversification.
+At the 5% level of significance, characteristics such as marital status, education level, Window in the home, cell phone ownership, bank account, refrigerator, television and cart were significantly connected with women's practice of dietary diversity.
 For each additional one-unit addition to the size of the female household's family, the odds of having a "low dietary" rather than a "high dietary" diet multiply by OR=0.665.
-The odds of a windowed home having poor dietary scores as opposed to high dietary scores are OR=2.793 times the odds of a windowless home.
-Concussions: Marital status, window-filled home, cell phone ownership, bank account ownership, and refrigerator all had positive associations with dietary diversity, whereas family size, education level, television ownership, and cart had negative associations with dietary diversity in women under the age of reproduction.
+The odds of a windowed home having poor dietary scores as opposed to high dietary scores are OR=2.793 times the odds of a Windowless home.
+Concussions: Marital status, window-filled home, cell phone ownership, bank account ownership, and refrigerator all had positive associations with dietary diversity, whereas family size, education level, television ownership and cart had negative associations with dietary diversity in women under the age of reproduction.

-WRA: Women Reproductive Age, DDS: Dietary Diversity Score, OLRM: Ordinary Logistic Regression Model, OR: Odds Ratio, SD: Standard Deviation, CI: Confidence Interval, SPSS: Statistical Package for Social Science, DF: Degree of Freedom
+WRA: Women Reproductive Age; DDS: Dietary Diversity Score; OLRM: Ordinary Logistic Regression Model; OR: Odds Ratio; SD: Standard Deviation; CI: Confidence Interval; SPSS: Statistical Package for Social Science; DF: Degree of Freedom.

 Dietary diversity refers to the number of distinct food items or food groups consumed during a specific period of time.
 It is a crucial component of diet quality; eating a range of foods from different food groups and within each food group is linked to an appropriate intake of nutrients that are necessary for optimum health [1-3].
 Additionally, it refers to a wider variety of foods across and within dietary groups that can guarantee optimal nutrient intake and support both physical and mental growth and overall health [4].
 Due to inadequate nutritional intakes, unequal food distribution within the household, inappropriate food storage and preparation, dietary taboos, infectious diseases, and care, women in the reproductive age range and children are particularly prone to malnutrition [5].
 According to the World Health Organization, dietary diversity can assure an improvement in the quality of complementary foods, which has been highlighted as one of the most affordable methods for enhancing health and lowering morbidity and mortality among young children [6].
 The health of mothers and their unborn children is improved by maternal dietary diversity, which serves as a proxy measure of maternal nutrient sufficiency.
 In low-income and middle-income countries (LMICs), multiple micronutrient deficiencies are still a serious public health concern, particularly for reproductive women.
 An increase in dietary diversity is also linked to socioeconomic level and household food security [7,8].